mamedess/simple-cli-bill-maker/README.md

 # simple-cli-bill-maker

+to run: go run index.go bill.go

-just type the requested input and see the magic!
+then just type the requested input and see the magic!